 - Please note that hours completed in semesters prior to taking the comprehensive exam, even dissertation or dissertation-equivalent hours, do not count toward the post-comp enrollment requirement.

 Post-Comprehensive Enrollment and "Full Time" Enrollment

 There is one exception: Watkins Student Health Center maintains it's own definition of full time enrollment.
 Students enrolled in fewer than 6 hours in the Fall or Spring, or fewer than 5 hours in the summer, continue to be eligible to use their services, but are required to pay a one-time per semester fee.
-Students should call the Watkins Business Office at 785-864-9520, or visit their Business Office web page» for further information.
+Students should call the Watkins Business Office at 785-864-9520, or visit the Watkins Business Office web page for further information.

 GTA/GRA/GA Post-Comprehensive Enrollment